 Report a Cyberbully

 Buxton says that if you have experienced cyberbullying, that you should immediately quarantine the device so that the evidence is not destroyed or tampered with.
 Then contact your local police department and give them as much information about the situation as you can.
-This type of crime should not go unnoticed and the examiners at Secure Forensics can help.
-We examine devices for evidence of cyberbullying, including the source of the harassment to put it to an end.

 Some of the most effective ways to educate children and adults alike about the effects of cyberbullying are attending safety presentations at schools or communities where speakers have experienced it themselves.
 Driving home the basics of social media safety as trends and sites change is the only way to ensure internet safety.